 Is my website expected to turn a profit?

-Is your new website going to function as an extension of your current business?
-Is it going to be a storefront, or a way of generating sales
+Is your new website going to function as an extension of

 It’s an unfortunate fact, but many businesses have had negative experiences with web developers.
 The global nature of the web and the ease with which an online company can be created with only a modicum of ability means that there are literally hundreds of companies fighting for your business.
 Hundreds of companies with limited skillsets using bargain basement pricing to hook your business.

 There’s even a good chance your business has in the past gone into the website build process blind,

 Although the idea of roadside lemonade stands never really took off in the UK (we’re not sure they even really existed outside American cartoons for that matter), the simplicity of the concept is attractive – particularly in the otherwise complex marketplace that is the internet.
 Historically running an online shop is quite difficult.
 Either the tools used to host an ecommerce website are too complex, too expensive, or completely inflexible when trying to bend the tool to your specific business